-Vinum Cellars has also grown to include four unique winery brands - Vinum Cellars, Sierra Del Mar Vineyard, Typesetter, and Spring Street Winery.
-Sierra Del Mar offers wines from various cool climates in California; Typesetter is an ode to Bruno's maternal grandfather who was a lithographer and Typesetter and produces inky Napa Valley Cabernet Sauvignons, and Spring Street focuses on California's Central Coast, producing a range of site-driven wines.
+Vinum Cellars, which takes its name from the Latin word for wine, has also grown to include four unique winery brands, including Vinum Cellars, Sierra Del Mar Vineyard, Typesetter, and Spring Street Winery.
+Sierra Del Mar offers wines from various cool climates in California; Typesetter is an ode to Bruno’s maternal grandfather who was a lithographer and the brand produces inky Napa Valley Cabernet Sauvignons; and Spring Street focuses on California’s Central Coast, producing a range of site-driven wines.

 Map of the area

 1. Why is winter pruning so important for grapevines?

 Pruning may be costly, but it is vital.
 One important reason is to organize the plant on the trellis, so the vine can capture the maximum amount of light, to reduce leaf bunching and thus reduce disease risk and increase yield and quality, and to better synchronize the timing of ripening grape bunches.